HYBRID SOLAR SYSTEMS

 Battery Banks: No Longer Just For Off-Grid Systems

 Traditionally, battery banks have been used primarily in solar power systems that are not connected to the electrical grid.
-But the majority of people, and majority of solar installations are connected to the gird.
-With grid-connected solar systems, batteries are not necessary because you can draw energy from the grid when your solar installation isn’t enough.
-However with electricity prices raising, and battery technology getting cheaper, it’s becoming more feasible to have a ‘Hybrid Solar System’.
+But the majority of people and the majority of solar installations are connected to the grid.
+With grid-connected solar systems, batteries are not necessary because you can draw energy from the grid when your solar generation isn’t enough.
+However, with electricity prices rising, and battery technology getting cheaper, it’s becoming more feasible to have a ‘Hybrid Solar System’.
 A hybrid system is the best of both worlds.
-You have back-up power during black-outs, can store excess energy generated by your solar system, and you can also draw more power from the grid when you need.
+You have emergency back-up power during black-outs, can store excess energy generated by your solar system, and you can also draw more power from the grid when you need.

 Why Opt For A Hybrid Solar System In Australia?

 A hybrid solar system is freeing, as it allows much more independence from your power company.
 Rather than having to rely on them during the night time, like with a regular solar installation, you can draw from your battery.
-Which allows you to reduce your electricity bill to $0.
+Which allows you to reduce your electricity bill.

-Reduce your energy bill to $0 with a hybrid solar system
+Reduce your energy bill and start saving money with a hybrid solar system

 Gain independence from your power company, and keep the lights on even during black-outs.